Keats/vincentprouillet/content/blog/2019-08-18_storing-secrets-gitcrypt.md

 - GPG
 - creating a symmetric key

-You can read more about the GPG on the [README](https://github.com/AGWA/git-crypt#using-git-crypt), I will use the symmetric key for this article.
+You can read more about the GPG on the [git-crypt's README](https://github.com/AGWA/git-crypt#using-git-crypt), I will use the symmetric key for this article.

+Here's how you generate a symmetric key:

 ```
 $ git-crypt export-key /path/to/output/file